mattblack2809/mdwiki/README.md

 * HTML fragments are output wrapped with a header, the (generated clickable) path, and footer, while HTML fully structured files are output with the path injected at the start of the body
-  * .md files display without the .md, and when clicked generate HTML output
+  * .md and .ad files display without the .md, and when clicked generate HTML output
 * Non-html files are displayed 'as-is' with no injected path information
 * The access time stamp is updated per view, so that the user sees the last modified and last accessed time for each file